becketalservices/cnx_cp_filebrowser/README.md

 You need the name of the Storeage Class if you do not want to use the default for creating a new persistant volume.
 This volume will host the  users.xml where your user accounts are stored.

-As you uploaded the the docker image to your private registry, the registry name is also necessary.
+As you uploaded the docker image to your private registry, the registry name is also required.

 run on your kubernetes installation host or master: